 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by Innocademy Allegan Campus are described in Note 1 to the financial statements.
-During fiscal year 2020, the Academy implemented Governmental Accounting Standard No. 84, Fiduciary Activities.
-The application of existing policies was not changed during fiscal year 2020.
+No new accounting policies were adopted, and the application of existing policies was not changed during fiscal year 2021.
 We noted no transactions entered into by the Academy during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the financial statements was:
+The most sensitive estimates affecting the financial statements were:

-Management's determination of the estimated life span of the capital assets:
+Management's determination of the estimated life span of the capital assets.

 We evaluated the key factors and assumptions used by management to develop the estimated life span of the capital assets in determining that it is reasonable in relation to the financial statements taken as a whole.
+In addition, certain amounts included in capital assets have been estimated based on an outside appraisal company.